tylerneylon/math/thought1/thought1.md

 charged $12?
 These may feel like edge cases, but the point itself is that unclear edge cases *always* exist.

-If you concede that human ideas are imperfect models that help us achieve our goals, then you can see how it's useful to speak about effective truths rather than to insist on an idealized version of truth that could only make perfect sense if it knew all the rules of physics to the smallest detail.
+If you agree that human ideas are imperfect models that help us achieve our goals, then you can see how it's useful to speak about effective truths rather than to insist on an idealized version of truth that could only make perfect sense if it knew all the rules of physics to the smallest detail.

 ## Relevance and social truths

-I want to briefly mention two other potential essential properties of truth.
+I want to mention how effective truth relates to two interesting properties of truth --- *relevance* and *social acceptance*.
+These are both interesting aspects of truth that I think make more sense from the viewpoint of effective truth than they do in the context of traditional truth.

-One is that the *relevance* of an idea seems to be important for that idea to be discussed as true or false.
+The *relevance* of an idea seems to be important for that idea to be discussed as true or false.
 Suppose a certain particle of dust in a far-off galaxy may or may not one day collide with another certain particle of dust.
 The point of this example is that no one cares.
 Neither outcome will have any